Yikes! The state of Novak Djokovic going from bad to worse

 "It was a process that took about 18 months," Gilbert said.
 "I'm not sure Novak is aware of how much it can take to come back or what you really need to do to recover.
 I'm not sure he ever talked with Andre about it.
 But maybe putting Vajda back in there is a good thing."

 A top player needs three paramount things to function at or close to his peak: health, confidence and a solid support team.
-Djokovic admits it was probably a mistake to play Indian Wells and Miami so soon after his elbow surgery, but he was pain free in the long run-up to Monte Carlo.
+Djokovic admits it was probably a mistake to play Indian Wells and Miami so soon after his elbow surgery, but he said was pain-free in the long run-up to Monte Carlo.

 He showed signs of life there, winning his first two encounters and was inspired to ask for a wild card into the tournament he hadn't played since 2006, Barcelona.